-The Ark of the Covenant has been a mysterious and prized item which has found mention in Old Testament and has acquired different meaning over last few millennia.
+The Ark of the Covenant has been a mysterious and prized item, which is mentioned in the Old Testament and has acquired a different meaning over the last few millennia.

-The Ark of the Covenant is one of the few items which has found a mention in Hebrew Bible and it’s even more special because everything about it has been mentioned in vivid detail.
+The Ark of the Covenant is one of the few items which has been mentioned in the Hebrew Bible and it’s even more special because everything about it has been mentioned in vivid detail.

-So, in this article, we will discuss The Ark of The Covenant and the connection between it and Freemasonry.
-The Ark of the Covenant is a well-recognized Freemasonic symbol which can be seen on various items associated with Freemasonry.
+The Ark of the Covenant is a well-recognized Jewish symbol that can also be seen on various items associated with Freemasonry.

-But, before delving into the relationship between Ark of the covenant and Freemasonry, it’s important to shed light on the Ark of The Covenant itself as not many people may know about it.
+But, before delving into the relationship between the Ark and Freemasonry, it’s important to shed light on the Ark of The Covenant itself as not many people may know about it.

-Moses was asked to make this ark out of shittim wood using the pattern for the tabernacle and furnishings of the Ark to house the Tablets of Stone.
+Moses was asked to make this ark out of shittim wood using the pattern of the tabernacle and furnishings of the Ark were designed to house the Tablets of Stone.

-Four rings of gold are to be attached to its four corners, two on each side—and through these rings, staves of shittim-wood overlaid with gold for carrying the Ark are to be inserted; and these are not to be removed.
+Four rings of gold were also to be attached to its four corners, two on each side—and through these rings, staves of shittim wood overlaid with gold for carrying the Ark were to be inserted not to be removed.

 Wherever the Israelites camped, the Ark was placed in a separate tent and was closely guarded by a mobile vanguard during its journey from one place to another.

-Philistines kept it for 7-months but returned it voluntarily to Israelites on the advice of their diviners.
+The Philistines kept it for 7-months but returned it voluntarily to the Israelites on the advice of their diviners.

 King David & His Son, King Solomon

-King David decided to build a temple for it which was later constructed by his son King Solomon and this is the temple which we know as King Solomon’s Temple.
+King David decided to build a temple for the Ark which was later constructed by his son King Solomon.
+The temple is known as King Solomon’s Temple.

 The Ark is supposed to have disappeared during the Babylonian Conquest of Jerusalem in 587 BC.

-People have speculated since then of what really happened to Ark and the things which it contained but there has been no satisfactory answer to this question and the fate of the Ark of the Covenant has been a matter of debate since then.
+People have speculated since then about what really happened to Ark and the things it contained, but there has been no adequate answer to the question and the fate of the Ark of the Covenant has been a matter of debate since then.

-The Ark of the Covenant is unique as it founds mention in all the three holy books of three major Abrahamic religions i.e. Judaism, Christianity, and Islam and is believed to have existed by a clear majority of followers of these religions.
+The Ark of the Covenant is unique as it’s mentioned in all the three holy books of the major Abrahamic religions, i.e., Judaism, Christianity, and Islam, and is believed to have existed by a clear majority of followers of these religions.

-Indeed, such is the importance of the Ark of the Covenant, that according to many scholars, King Solomon’s Temple was itself built with the singular aim of holding the Ark of the Covenant and its contents.
+Such is the importance of the Ark of the Covenant, and according to many scholars, King Solomon’s Temple was itself built with the singular aim of holding the Ark of the Covenant and its contents.

-It also finds mention in several other Masonic rites across various jurisdictions.
+It is also mentioned in other Masonic rites across various jurisdictions.
 Freemasons consider it to represent God’s promise to King David and to the wider humanity.

 The Ark Of The Covenant In Freemasonry

-They can do much better by following the God’s commandments which were contained in the original Ark of the Covenant.
+The Ark serves the purpose of reminding freemasons, that though masons make good men and are successful in several realms of this material world, they can do much better by following God’s commandments which were contained in the original Ark of the Covenant.

-Freemasons try to remind these events to their members by using The Ark of the Covenant across their various symbols.
+Freemasons try to recall these events to amongst members by using The Ark of the Covenant across their various symbols.